JeremyRand/namecoin.org/team/index.md

 ## Daniel Kraft (domob)

 **Chief Namecoin Scientist** <br>
-Daniel is our lead C++ developer, currently working on namecoind, Namecoin-Qt, and libcoin.
+Daniel is our lead C++ developer, currently working on Namecoin Core.
 Daniel is also our specialist for identity applications, being the author of NameID, the Bitmessage Namecoin integration, and the OTR Namecoin integration.
 Daniel is currently a PhD student at University of Graz in Austria.

 ## Phelix